A tale of two moduli spaces: logarithmic and multi-scale differentials: Generalized

 and we show that the second map is an isomorphism.
-For this, let $B \to \GMS$ be associated to a germ of a family of generalized multi-scale differentials.
+For this, let $B \to \GMS$ be associated to a controlled family of generalized multi-scale differentials.
 Then we have a commutative diagram, where we \emph{define} the diagrams on the right to be cartesian: